readthedocs/readthedocs.org/docs/faq.rst

 .. note::

-   To use these extensions you need to :doc:`specify the dependencies <guides/specifying-dependencies>` using a requirements file.
+   To use these extensions you can specify the dependencies on your project by following this :doc:`guide <guides/specifying-dependencies>`.

 Can I document a python package that is not at the root of my repository?
 -------------------------------------------------------------------------